freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 .. | screenshot_check_updates |

-If updates are found, you will be asked to apply them before launching the client.
+If updates are found, you will be asked to apply them before launching the SecureDrop Client.
 You have the option of completing this now, or at another time.
 Keep in mind that updates are important to security, and you should apply them the same day you receive the notification.

-It is important that, when you do click "Apply Updates," you allow the update process to complete fully, without closing or interrupting it.
+.. important:: When you click "Apply Updates," allow the update process to complete fully, without closing or interrupting it, or you risk breaking important system components.
 The update process may take some time.

 .. | screenshot_apply_updates |

-Once the update process has been completed, the SecureDrop client will launch.
+Once the update process has been completed, the SecureDrop Client will launch.

 Signing in
 ----------